olivernybroe/LaraCalendar/readme.md

 ## Example
-Let's say we wan't to create an event which repeats monday, tuesday, wednesday and thursday each week.
+Let's say we want to create an event which repeats every Monday, Tuesday, Wednesday and Thursday.
-We can generate this simply by doing the following
+We can generate this simply by doing the following:

 ```php
 $builder = new EventBuilder();